neeru-gupta/dosa_sambar_company/centre/README.md

 `gulp build`

-To update bower dependencies (ie get latest version of aurora if there is a new update), run:
-`bower install` then check in the new files.
+To update bower dependencies (get aurora updates), run: bower install then check in the new files and all dependencies

 ### Analytics
 See [Analytics Documents](docs/analytics.md) for a `how-to` overview.